 rim.
 This gradually filled with sawdust.
 The enclosure tends to contain lots of airborne

-sawdust, and centrifugal force would force some of it into this pocket between the
+sawdust, and centrifugal force would force some of it into this pocket.

 So I added these little blocks of wood to occupy this cavity, so that I wouldn't get as much sawdust collecting in the wheels.

-The temporary upper pulley that I used to turn my upper wheel worked
+The temporary pulley that I used to true the upper wheel worked

 out reasonably well.
-So I mounted the temporary pulley to my lower pulley.
+So I mounted that same pulley to the main pulley.
 That way,

-I was able to spin up the lower pulley without having a belt on it, so that I could
+I was able to spin up the lower pulley without having a belt on it.

 So I figured the solution was to just drill a hole through the shaft